 - iv.
 Submission by Email.
 Any party unable to comply with the requirement for electronic filing under seal on ECF, or who believes that a particular document should not be electronically filed at all, shall file a letter-motion by email, seeking leave of the Court to file in a different manner.
-Such letter-motions may be emailed to HonySDChambers@nysd.uscourts.gov as text-searchable PDF attachments, with copies simultaneously delivered to all counsel.
+Such letter-motions may be emailed to hongs.courts.gov as text-searchable PDF attachments, with copies simultaneously delivered to all counsel.
 In the subject line, the cover email should state clearly: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the nature of the request.
 Parties shall not include substantive communications in the body of the email. - 7.
 Settlement Agreements.
-As soon as the parties reach an agreement to settle in principle, the parties must call Nicole Morales, Courtroom Deputy, at (212) 805-6110 to alert the Court and file a joint letter promptly.
+As soon as the parties reach an agreement to settle in principle, the parties must email MonySDChambers@nysd.uscourts.gov to alert the Court and file a joint letter promptly.
 The Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties request that the Court retain jurisdiction to enforce an agreement, the parties must place the terms of their settlement agreement on the public record.
 The parties may request that the Court endorse the settlement agreement or include the terms of their settlement agreement in their stipulation of settlement and dismissal.